 If you decide to mention computer programming as a skill on your resume, you should cite specific examples of technologies that you know.
 For instance, you could mention that you know how to code in C++, or HTML, or Python, or PHP.

-While spreadsheets are more common in most jobs than databases, there are some roles where you may be expected to have a basic knowledge of databases.
+While spreadsheets are more common in most jobs than databases, there are some roles where you’ll need a basic knowledge of databases.
 For instance, if you’re working in sales, you may be asked to keep track of certain sales in a database tool.

 - Microsoft Access